DataScienceINT/knowledge-sharing/conferences/PyData Amsterdam 2024/PyDataAms2024.md

 ## Sweet Summer Child Score - Laura Summers

 No one metric that can apply to everything to evaluate fairness.
-Library needs to be revisited for LLMs (created in 2018) - though mostly applicable.
+Library still needs to be revisited for LLMs (created in 2018) - though mostly applicable.
 - [Material](https://summerscope.github.io/slides/summerchild-workshop/)
 - [Another link to a practical ethics course](https://ethics.fast.ai/) A cool workshop on identifying risk, ranking them, getting possible mitigation for them.